 Long-term financial planning: In 1990, Ashland residents confirmed their commitment to parks and open space by passing a charter amendment that established an Open Space Plan and map.
-Working jointly with the Ashland City Council, the Commission has added approximately 400 acres of park and open space land to the City's inventory over the past 26 years.
+Working jointly with the Ashland City Council, the Commission has added approximately 400 acres of park and open space land to the City's inventory over the past 27 years.

-The Commission is currently working on the development of an infrastructure inventory, to begin putting a long-term plan in place for upgrade and replacement or removal of current infrastructure that is deteriorating as a result of age or use.
+The Commission is currently upgrading and replacing infrastructure items that are deteriorating as a result of age or use.